CENTRALINOproject/CENTRALINO_BETA/README.md

 I apologize for this, but I hope that the code is still understandable and that the documentation is still useful (maybe with the help of a translator).
 However, I decided to have at least the README in English, so that the core of the project as well as the repository structure is understandable to everyone.

-### Project reference sector.
+## Project reference sector.
 Novel Technologies, Internet of Things (IoT), Home Automation.

-### Idea and objective:
+## Idea and objective:

 The project was born with the purpose of making residential and working complex more connected to the people who inhabit it.
 The project aims to enhance humans environmental control.
 CENTRALINO is designed to control electrical devices such as household appliances, electric, air conditioners, heating systems, and similar.

-This centralization of control can, in some cases, change a person's experience with the surrounding world.
-The CENTRALIzation of automation is sometimes not just a convenience but a necessity, i.e. in case of subjects with disabilities.
-In such cases, "smart homes" are a topic that companies are vigorously addressing to offer increasing automation and integration between systems and services.
+An increased control can change a person's experience with the surrounding world.
+The CENTRALIzation of automation is sometimes not just a convenience but a necessity, e.g. in case of subjects with disabilities.

+"Smart homes" are a topic that companies are vigorously addressing to offer increasing automation and integration between systems and services.
 Home automation involves a complex mix of various technologies and requires strong interdisciplinary collaboration.

-Therefore, the project aims to:
+### The project aims to:

  - Enhance security of electrical devices populated environments.
  - Reduce operating costs.